0x4447-office/0x4447_webpage_documentation/docs/vpn/1.1.0/README.md

 ## What is this product about

-We took the popular OpenVPN server, and created a preconfigured, easy to use and resilient product that once booted is ready to go, and virtually impossible to take donw.
+We took the popular OpenVPN server, and created a preconfigured and easy to use, resilient product.
+Once booted it is ready to go, and virtually impossible to take down.

-We removed the compleksity of setting it up and added mechanism that no matter what you do you user will be able to reconect to the server.
-As long as you don't phisically delete the EFS drive that is used to store all the unique data of the setup, you can reboot the server, termiante it, recreated it, and as long as the same EFS ID is sued, all the configuration will be there, all you users certs and more is preserved and always restored at boot time.
+We removed the complxcity of setup and added a mechanism so that no matter what your user will be able to reconnect to the server.
+As long as you don't physically delete the EFS drive that is used to store all the unique data of the setup, you can reboot the server, termiante it, recreated it.
+If the same EFS ID is used, all the configuration will be there, all your users certs and more is preserved, and always restored at boot time.

-We made the most stress free OpenVPN prodcut out there.
+We made the most stress free OpenVPN product out there.

 ### Key aspects

-- Removed the complexity of configuration.
+- Removed the complexity of configuration
-- All or partial traffic option.
+- All or partial traffic option
-- Minimized downtime thanks to our custom resilience feature.
+- Minimized downtime thanks to our custom resilience feature
-- No more stress to recreated all the users if you lose the server.
+- No more stress to recreate all the users if you lose the server
-- The downtime minimized to the time it takes to boot the EC2 Instacne and mount the EFS drive.
+- The downtime minimized to the time it takes to boot the EC2 Instacne and mount the EFS drive

 ### Example use cases

 Your imagination is your limit, but here are some ideas that are worth considering:

 - Route all the traffic over the VPN server for remote workers.
-- Secure offie resources in a private subnet and allow partial traffic for employees to access them.
+- Secure offline resources in a private subnet and allow partial traffic for employees to access them.
-- Connect tow or more offices together with a secure link.
+- Connect two or more offices together with a secure link.

 ### Additional details

 #### Resilience

 Our VPN Server has built in resilience to make sure that you don't lose all your users, lose the VPN configuration, or lose connectivity by a changing IP.
 For this to work, you'll need to allocate an Elastic IP and create an EFS Drive.
-Also, take note of the IDs that you'll get so that you can use them in the EC2 UserData section.
+Also, take note of the IDs that you get so that you can use them in the EC2 UserData section.

 #### Security